maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 * ### Sale only

-  If you have already uploaded your NFTs with this bot, a file has been generated with containing the URL, the Blockchain and the supply number of each NFT.
+  If you have already uploaded your NFTs with this bot, a file has been generatcontaining the URL, the Blockchain and the supply number of each NFT.
 You have to complete it with sale values.

   <table>
      <tbody>